filiphanes/websocket-overlays/README.md

     node server.js 127.0.0.1 8089

 ## 2. Open controller
-Open in browser `overlays/lower-third-simple/controller.html`.
+Open in browser `lower-third-simple/controller.html`.

 ## 3. Open overlay
-Open in browser `overlays/lower-third-simple/overlay.html`
+Open in browser `lower-third-simple/overlay.html`

 # Setup in playout software
-Setting you might need to change is websocket URI in `overlay.html` and `controller.html` in directory `overlays/your-overlay/`.
+Setting you might need to change is websocket URI in `overlay.html` and `controller.html` in directory `your-overlay/`.
-Set it to the same IP address and port as your server is running on.
+FSet it to the same IP address and port as your server is running on.

     WEBSOCKET_URI = "ws://127.0.0.1:8089/"